 1 For reasons of safety, e.g. the substance is friction sensitive, the substance need not be tamped.
-In cases where the physical form of the sample can be changed by compression or compression of the sample is not related to the transport conditions, e.g. for fibrous materials, more representative filling procedures may be used.
+In cases where the physical form of the sample can be changed by compression or compression of the sample is not related to the packaging conditions, e.g. for fibrous materials, more representative filling procedures may be used.

 2 The upper part of the tube remaining in the closing device is counted as one fragment.